Gene Campbell Life Story Video Series

 History of Cenac Towing Company

 Cenac Towing Company is one of the great American success stories in the history of the marine industry.
 For three generations, the family-run company became the premier towing and barge transportation carrier for the oil and gas industry.
-Jason Theriot’s forthcoming book captures the legacy of this Louisiana-based towing company and the honors the people who made it.
+Jason Theriot’s forthcoming book captures the legacy of this Louisiana-based towing company and honors the people who built it.

 History of Gravois Aluminum Boats and Metal Shark